Achie72/dragon_demo_platformer/README.md

 * GUI containing health, and picked up flowers, and missing ones.
 * Two enemy AI. `knight` who just wanders, and turns if he can't go forward, and falls down on ledges. `spearman` who will guard the position, and won't fall of edges.
 * Proper game loop.
 Now you can lose, and win, and restart the game if one or the other happens.
+* Damage indication in the form of red flashing, invincibility frames, and health pickups in the form of the heart flowers.

 [Animator based on this cartridge](https://www.lexaloffle.com/bbs/?tid=3115 "Simple Animation Function")